Tips for small businesses

 Register for VAT if you anticipate an annual income over £85,000

-Ideally, we recommend you to register for VAT if you are about to hit £75,000.
+Ideally, we recommend you to register for VAT if your turnover is about to hit £85,000.
 The trick is to adjust your business into the digital vat return scheme called MTD for VAT.
 You should choose your VAT scheme wisely, depending on the nature of business.
 It is advisable that you should consult with an accountant before setting up a VAT registration.